 How to become root in ubuntu | How to be root in ubuntu

 You will be asked for the password for the root.
 Just provide the password and press Enter.

 As shown above, you can now see the “#” sign on the command prompt. congratulations, since this means that you are logged in as root.

-It is possible that the following authentication failure message will be returned when you enter the root password.
+It is possible that the following authentication failure message will be returned when you enter the root password in Ubuntu.
 No worries, since this means that the root account is currently blocked.